edouard-gv/cloud-club/README.md

 The goal is to have a CI/CD full functioning with infra as code as soon as possible.
 Linking to other services will be done in a second time.

-The step are thus proposed in the following order
+The steps are thus proposed in the following order

- ## AWS
+ ## AWS Lambda
  ### 1-Console
  Just create your first lambda through AWS console.
 Maybe the most complexe thing is to create your AWS account :).